-The curriculum of Maharashtra Institute of Technology includes courses on professional ethics, gender, human values, environment and sustainability, and human values.
-This is part of our commitment to producing graduates who are not only technically skilled but also morally and socially responsible.
-The curriculum of Second Year has been revised and includes courses on Constitution of India, Professional Ethics and Corporate Responsibility, Emotional Intelligence and Stress Management through Yoga.
+The curriculum of Maharashtra Institute of Technology (MIT) is designed to foster holistic development in line with the National Education Policy (NEP) 2020.
+It includes courses emphasizing professional ethics, gender equality, human values, environmental sustainability, and social responsibility.
+Our objective is to produce graduates who are not only technically proficient but also morally and socially responsible citizens.

+As part of our commitment to curriculum enrichment, the Second Year syllabus has been revised to incorporate the following courses:

+- • Constitution of India - • Professional Ethics and Corporate Responsibility - • Emotional Intelligence and Stress Management through Yoga

-Maharashtra Institute of Technology shoulders the responsibility to inculcate the sense of social responsibilities, national security, and integrity.
-Many UG courses include topics related to human values, professional ethics, and encouraging students to pursue sustainable development and environmental preservation.
+MIT shoulders the responsibility of instilling social responsibility, national security awareness, and integrity among its students.
+Several undergraduate courses now embed topics that promote human values, professional ethics, sustainable development, and environmental preservation.